TheLoneRider.com Saturday May 27, 2023 EDT

 Mong Kok

-This bustling place reminds me of Bangkok's Chattachuk Market.
+This bustling place reminds me of Bangkok's Chatuchak Market.
 It was fun rummaging through narrow streets for surprising finds.
 Haggling is part of the fun.
 Mongkok is where the locals do their shopping.
 You find everything there at a lower price than the tourist belt areas.
 This remains one of the must-do things in Hong Kong.

 SARS Legacy

 SARS devasted Hond Kong.
 During its outbreak, hotel occupancy plunged down to 5%.
 It was a ghost town.
 With huge overheads, you can just imagine the economic nightmare.
 They've recovered since but having realized the importance of tourist dollars, they no longer give you that take-it-or-leave-it attitude - they're more tolerant...no rudeness.
-Hygience is also underscored.
+Hygiene is also underscored.
 They seem to be obsessive-compulsive about washing their hands.
 Guys always wash their hands before leaving the washroom.

 Ending Thoughts